AndrewZhuZJU/Recipe1M-preprocessing/README.md

 showResults.py|Combine the generated images and ground truth images together.<br>Combine two images into one.|
 getImage.py   |Copy images from Recipe1M to one directory. |
 countCategory.py|Count the number of recipes in each category. |
-getCatRecImg.py|Get the recipe and image ID of each categoty.|
+getCatRecImg.py|Get the recipe and image ID of selected categoties.|
+selectCategory.py|select categories to form the new dataset.|